-I love Korean food and Korean in generals.
-I always say that Koreans are the Mizrachi Jews (the Sapharadic Jews) of Asia.
 Jap-che, I love saying it with Korean accent.
-I have a good Korean accent because I have a Korean friend that has a thick accent so thick that when she says zoo it sounds like jew.
+I can make a pretty good Korean accent because I had a Korean friend, who has a thick accent.
+So thick that when she says zoo it sounds like Jew.
 She is sweet and kind but shamefully doesn’t know how to cook.
-I always fantasize of having a Korean or Chinese balabusta friend that will share with me her recipes and tell me how her mom used to make it like how her mom makes it.
+I always fantasize of having a balaboosta Korean friend that will show me how to make it like how her mom makes it.
 I have books and google but it’s not the same.

-So FYI the meaning of the word Japchae is in Korean is “mixed vegetables”.
-It’s a noodle dish that is made with vegetables and sweet potato starch noodles that are chewy and a bit slimy but in a good comforting way.
+Japchae in Korean is “mixed vegetables”.
+It’s a noodle dish that is made with vegetables and sweet potato starch noodles that are chewy and a bit slimy but in a good comforting way

 It takes less then 30 minutes to make and they are tasty at room temperature so you can make it a head and take to work or a picnic.